The original Slick-50 (pre 1984) formula is now sold

 is non-polar: The product will sediment.

-Q How do you know it is working?
+Q How do you know the Xcelplus 2-stroke Treatment is working?

 Q What is the most unexpected result of treating with 2-Stroke